 You’ve mentioned purple team assessments.
 What are they, and how do they work?

 In typical Red vs. Blue team assessment, red team members will use various tools and techniques to emulate targeted cyber attacks.
 Evaluation of the blue team based on their capabilities for responding to and defending against these attacks.
 Due to the limited interaction between these two teams during the engagements, there is potential that important lessons or information could be missing from either team.
 Purple team assessments allow the red and blue teams to share important information and increase shared understanding.

-Purple team assessments work in a manner where both the red and blue teams begin preparing for the assessment after discussing the tactics, techniques, and procedures, or TTP’s, and the desired outcomes of the evaluation.
-This initial meeting includes an information exchange, whereas the blue team would share sensitive information about the environment that the red team would use to inform strategies and tactics further.
-After the initial meeting between the red and blue teams, the red team will begin preparing attacks and exploit techniques based on the TTP’s and goals discussed, as well as designing the environments needed for the assignment.
+Purple team assessments work in a manner where both the red and blue teams begin preparing for the assessment after discussing the tactics, techniques, procedures, TTP’s, and the evaluation’s desired outcomes.
+This initial meeting includes information exchange, whereas the blue team would share sensitive information about the environment that the red team would use to inform strategies and tactics further.
+After the initial meeting between the red and blue teams, the red team will begin preparing attacks and exploit techniques based on the TTP’s and goals discussed and designing the environments needed for the assignment.
 The blue team will begin preparing the test environment for the red team, potentially replicate systems that the target company uses, install and configure the current security tools and software used, and create user and administrator accounts with the needed credentials for those systems.